bkaiser94/true_colors/README.md

 Created by Benjamin C. Kaiser (UNC-Chapel Hill) 2021-06-03

-Please cite me if you use this for images with something like: "made using true_colors from Benjamin C. Kaiser"
+Please cite me if you use this with something like: "made using true_colors from Benjamin C. Kaiser"

 **** This is not a "science" code.
 I make no guarantees that this actually is the real color you